Satsumasendai, Kagoshima: Geography

 Satsumasendai is located in northwest Kagoshima Prefecture, about 40 kilometers northwest of Kagoshima City, and covers almost the entire area of the Sendai Plain, facing the East China Sea to the west.
 The urban center is located in the western part of the city about 10 kilometers inland from the coast.
 The Sendai River, which flows east to west through the city area, has the second largest drainage area in Kyushu.
-In the eastern part of the city area is Imuta Pond, which was designated designated a Ramsar site on November 8, 2005.
+In the eastern part of the city area is Imuta Pond, which was designated a Ramsar site on November 8, 2005.

 The entire area of the Koshikijima Islands, in the East China Sea about 40 kilometers west of the mainland, is also included in the boundaries of Satsumasendai.
 The islands are also part of the Koshikijima Quasi-National Park.